wallarm/product-documentation/docs/2.14/admin-en/configure-statistics-service.md

     *   `success`: the number of the successfully uploaded proton.db + LOM pairs.
     *   `fallback`: the number of proton.db + LOM pairs loaded from the last saved files.
     *   `failed`: the number of proton.db + LOM pairs that were not initialized and run in the “do not analyze” mode.

-The following parameters are available in filter node version 2.12:
 *   `stalled_workers_count`: the quantity of workers that exceeded the time limit for request processing (the limit is set in the `wallarm_stalled_worker_timeout` directive).
 *   `stalled_workers`: the list of the workers that exceeded the time limit for request processing (the limit is set in the `wallarm_stalled_worker_timeout` directive) and the amount of time spent on request processing.